marcusmichaely/microbit-led-control/README.md

 # Micro:bit LED Control Project Tutorial

+This project is designed to help beginners and novices get started with embedded systems programming, providing a gentle introduction to hardware control, serial communication, and Python programming through a simple yet engaging LED control project.

 > **Disclaimer**: This tutorial was generated with the assistance of AI (specifically Cursor AI).
 While every effort has been made to ensure accuracy and completeness, please verify all information and code before implementation.
 The tutorial is provided "as is" without any warranties.

 This tutorial covers a complete project for controlling a micro:bit's LED display from a PC using Python.
 The project includes both GUI and command-line interfaces, as well as the micro:bit code.